yifeiyin/NOTES/JavaScript/readme.md

 - Return statements in constructors
     - (Of course, it usually does not have a return statement)
     - If `return` is called with a object, the object is returned
-    - If `return` is called with a primitive, the primitive is ingored and `this` object is returned
+    - If `return` is called with a primitive, the primitive is ignored and `this` object is returned